 The first rule to follow to improve your performance is to be well fed and well hydrated before even hitting the road.
 If you run on an empty stomach, you risk exhausting yourself.
 However, you should avoid having a full stomach when doing your activity.

 Eat a full meal about three hours before you leave, usually right after getting up.
-Choose foods that you know and tolerate well, then compose your meal so that it is high in carbohydrate, but low in fat and fiber.
+Choose foods that you know and tolerate well, then compose your meal so that it is high in carbohydrates but low in fat and fiber.
 You can prepare it roughly this way:

 - 1/3 starchy foods (for example, some toast)